azhadm/multi-tenant-starbucks/Portal/README.md

         https://github.com/azhadm/multi-tenant-starbucks/blob/master/Azhad.Restbucks/README.md

-1. Have a Kong sever running with appropriate routing setup for 2 uris, SanJose and SanFrancisco, the two current location in our fronend.
+1. Have a Kong sever running with appropriate routing setup for 2 uris, SanJose and SanFrancisco, the two current location in our frontend.
 See the links for more detail:

         https://github.com/azhadm/multi-tenant-starbucks/blob/master/Prachi.Kong/README.md